 in which rho is the air density (1.225 kg/m3), Cd is the drag coefficient, Ap is the projected frontal area, vw is the wind speed and v is the speed of the rider on its bike.
 The drag coefficient is difficult to model with a simple simulation like this, and is even difficult to model accurately with complicated fluid dynamics simulations.
 We therefore rely on experimental research to say that for an upright position of a rider on its bicycle, we can use

-The wind speed varies constantly on short (weather), medium long (season) and long-term (climate) time scales and varies also with location.
+The wind speed varies constantly short-term (weather), medium long term (season) and long-term (climate) time scales and varies also with location.
 To get any reasonable number for the encountered wind speed, we have to consider the mean direction of our route and the locale.
 Therefore, I used historic data from the KNMI (Dutch Royal Metrological Institute) to come up with a reasonable figure.